-Prior to working at Battelle, Noah was Assistant Vice Chancellor for Research and Innovation at the Ohio Board of Regents, where he was responsible for the State's university commercialization agenda and creating public-private partnerships.
-His accomplishments at the Regents include the renewal of the Ohio Third Frontier – the state’s two billion dollar initiative to promote innovation and entrepreneurship, the creation of the Ohio GI Promise, allowing public higher education institutions to hold equity in spin-off companies and the signing of the first ever statewide technology transfer agreement with Proctor & Gamble.
+Noah previously served as Assistant Vice Chancellor for Research and Innovation at the Ohio Board of Regents, where his accomplishments include the renewal of the Ohio Third Frontier – the state’s two-billion-dollar initiative to promote innovation and entrepreneurship, the creation of the Ohio GI Promise, allowing public higher education institutions to hold equity in spin-off companies and the first ever statewide technology transfer agreement with Proctor & Gamble.
 Noah also led the research and organization of Ohio's 2008 Ten-year Strategic Plan for Higher Education and served as a Policy Assistant for Higher Education and Economic Development in the Ohio Governor's Office.